 What is an independent contractor agreement?

 An independent contractor agreement is a legal document signed by your company and 1099 workers to outline terms and conditions of work.
 The agreement clarifies the nature of the relationship (for example, that the independent contractor is working on a per-project basis or for a fixed time period vs. being hired as an employee) and also indicates what is expected.
-This should include the scope of work to be performed, any confidentiality agreements, ownership of work, payment terms, payment schedule as well as any legal parameters unique to your business.
+This should include the scope of work to be performed, any confidentiality agreements, ownership of work, payment terms, payment schedule as well as any operational or legal parameters unique to your business.
 It should also provide guidelines for handling changes or disagreements should they arise during the course of the relationship.

 Woman hand holds stylus and puts an electronic signature in contract on tablet